FIRST ALERT: A wintry mix is likely for parts of the Midlands Friday into Saturday morning

 First Alert Weather Headlines:

-· A Winter Storm Watch is in effect for the Midlands late Thursday night until Saturday morning.
+· A Winter Weather Advisory is in effect for the Midlands late Thursday night until Saturday morning.

 · A system will likely bring a wintry mix to the Midlands Friday into early Saturday morning.